Keksuccino/docs_fancymenu/action-scripts.md

 They can fetch game data like the player's name, screen dimensions, or calculated values using the **Calculator** placeholder.
 You can also nest placeholders for more advanced uses.

-## The `$$value` Placeholder
+## `$$` Placeholders (Variables)

+The `$$` placeholders are special.
+Some features of FancyMenu will provide these special placeholders for their nested actions, requirements and normal placeholders, so they can be used inside to get more information about the environment (element, listener, etc.) they are in.

-The `$$value` placeholder is special.
-It's used to insert the current interactive value of the element that the action is attached to.
-For example, if actions are used with a slider, using `$$value` in the action will be replaced with the slider's current value.
+For example, if actions are used within a slider, using `$$value` in the action will be replaced with the slider's current value.

+When using actions in listeners, every listener will provide its own unique set of variables/placeholders for getting more information about the listener, like pressed mouse button, entered structure, etc.

 # Available Actions